 Food Truck gold Entree went to Twisted Greek for their Hera's Garden Gyro, and they also took bronze in Appetizer and Side Dish for their Deep Fried Feta.
 Gold in Appetizer and Side Dish went to Dine-In Hawaiian for their Ono Hash, and gold Dessert was awarded to Sugarsnap!
 Sweet Treats for their Salted Caramel Brownie Sundae.

 And while you might need to bring a big appetite, you don’t need to spend big money.
-Traditionally each food truck or restaurant has up to 4 different offerings, and none are more than $8 each.
+Traditionally each food truck or restaurant has up to 4 different offerings, with prices ranging from around $5 - $12.
 Beer, wine, and spirits will also be available for purchase throughout the event.

 Live music and entertainment at Taste of Cincinnati

-When you need a break from the culinary delights of the event Taste of Cincinnati has you covered with some fantastic musicians and musical acts.
-Like its culinary past, the Cincy Region has a long-standing tradition of producing great musicians as well as hosting historic performances throughout the decades.
+When you need a break in between dishes, Taste of Cincinnati has you covered with some fantastic local musicians and musical acts.
 The musical lineup at Taste of Cincinnati has something for everyone.
-The 2025 festival has three stages and over 30 musical acts throughout the weekend, all for free!
+The 2026 festival has three stages and over 30 musical acts throughout the weekend, all for free!

 Helpful tips for visiting Taste of Cincinnati